geovedi/book-notes/2021/the-anthropocene-reviewed.notes.md

 ## Whispering
 - Introduction to "Airport Alex" and Punctuality
   - Introduction to Alex, a calm and easygoing friend.
-  - Author's contrasting personality as "Airport Alex."
+  - John's contrasting personality as "Airport Alex."
-  - Author's perpetual worry about punctuality and its source in fear.
+  - John's perpetual worry about punctuality and its source in fear.
   - Concept of "Airport Alex" as an identifier for moments of stress.
 - Morning Routine and Punctuality Struggles
-  - Description of the author's morning routine with his daughter.
+  - Description of John's morning routine with his daughter.
-  - The author's role as the Keeper of the Schedule.
+  - John's role as the Keeper of the Schedule.
   - The experience of time for small children.
-  - Author's anxiety about being late for daycare.
+  - John's anxiety about being late for daycare.
 - A Child's Perspective on Time
-  - Description of the author's daughter's nonchalant attitude toward time.
+  - Description of John's daughter's nonchalant attitude toward time.
   - Small children's perception of time not governed by clocks.
-  - The author's role as the Maintainer of Punctuality.
+  - John's role as the Maintainer of Punctuality.
 - Racing Against Time
-  - The author's constant worry about being late.
+  - John's constant worry about being late.
   - The idea of punctuality being driven by fear.
   - The frantic attempt to manage time and avoid tardiness.
 - A Whisper of Relief
-  - The author's experience with his daughter during a busy morning.
+  - John's experience with his daughter during a busy morning.
   - The child's secretive whisper during a time of chaos.
   - The significance of the whisper in offering relief and connection.
 - The Power of Whispering